chetan6780/TaskList-Cli/README.md

 ### 2. Install dependencies

 Run `npm install` to install all dependencies.
+Run `pip install requirements.txt` to install all python dependencies.

 ### 3. Create Create symbolic link to the executable file